Seahawks notebook: Chris Carson on injury report, Russell Wilson takes advice from Mr. October

 Wilson said he has actually gotten to know Jackson fairly well during his visits to spring training the past two seasons.

 “Reggie’s been awesome,” Wilson said.
 “I had talked to him about the World Series and just different games.
 When I go to spring training, I have lunch with him.
 We sit for about an hour just talking ball and talking life.
 It’s just cool sitting in the dugout talking to him as well.
 MVP and all that.
 There’s a lot of cool stories.
-I think with Reggie though, you see a person who is clutch.
+I think with Reggie, though, you see a person who is clutch.
 One of the greatest players to ever play the game.
 When he walked up to the plate, you knew something great was going to happen.

 “I think that Mr. October was a guy that my dad used to always tell me about and admired and everything else.
 Him doing it for the Yankees and everything else for all those years.
 It was pretty cool I got to sit with Reggie at the game and spend some time with him at the Yankees game this past weekend.
 That was really cool.”